Skip to content

 The VFSMML markup consists of about 22 elements and introduces a small set of attributes.

-The virtual input are values (names) which are used in the state machine specification to describe behavior conditions, i.e. input actions or transitions.
-Because the virtual input names describe the condition of each real input, they can be considered as being the names of states of VFSM which represent those inputs, for the purposes of use at higher levels.
-The virtual outputs are values (names) which are set by the state machine in certain situations, i.e. when entering a state, exiting a state or as input actions.
+The virtual input consists of values (names) which are used in the state machine specification to describe behavior conditions, i.e. input actions or transitions.
+Because the virtual input names describe the condition of each real input, they can be considered as the names of states of VFSMs which represent those inputs for the purposes of use at higher levels.
+The virtual outputs are values (names) which are set by the state machine in certain situations, i.e. when entering a state, exiting a state, or as input actions.

-For instance to represent a simple on/off switch the following VFSM can be defined (This definition is not complete, e.g. it does not contain the behavior description.):
+For instance, to represent a simple on/off switch, the following VFSM can be defined2:

 <VFSM>